ioam/topographica/doc/Team_Members/index.rst

 including:

-`James A. Bednar`_, Lead author and project manager, 2002 - Jim is a Lecturer at the University of Edinburgh.
+`James A. Bednar`_, Lead author and project manager, 2002 - Jim is a Reader at the University of Edinburgh.
 Parts of Topographica were inspired by Jim's C++ `LISSOM`_ simulator in use from 1995-2004, but Topographica was entirely reimplemented in Python for extensibility and generality.
 Jim reviews all code and is